PPindel/engine-boost-garage/README.md

     ![obraz](https://user-images.githubusercontent.com/114284732/195986898-16500dd5-90cf-4f4e-8045-1a06c133785e.png)

-    Picture of beautiful car with quote of one of the most recognizable icon of the car world - Jeremy Clarkson.
+    Image of a beautiful car with a quote from one of the most recognizable icons of the car world - Jeremy Clarkson.
     This is not only business, this is our lifestyle.

 - Address and footer:

     ![obraz](https://user-images.githubusercontent.com/114284732/195987007-ccdec1ee-188d-4c5c-87d9-1a9ce37893dc.png)

-    Address info on every page, footer with stylized icons lead to social websites and small arrow in the bottom left of the page to easy go back to top of the page.
+    Address info on every page, a footer with stylized icons leading to social websites, and a small arrow in the bottom left of the page to easily go back to the top of the page.

 - Gallery:

     ![obraz](https://user-images.githubusercontent.com/114284732/195987111-70733fed-ddff-4043-8144-e81f0a421de7.png)

-    Simple user and developer friendly gallery.
-Readable, nice design and new projects can be added very quick and easy.
+    Simple user and developer-friendly gallery.
+Readable, nice design and new projects can be added very quickly and easily.

 - Form

     ![obraz](https://user-images.githubusercontent.com/114284732/195987157-6ce73cf6-dcba-42ec-96ec-34e8cd1bd471.png)

-    Consistent form section with cult car at the background.
-Button changes color on hover.
+    Consistent form section with the cult car in the background.
+The button changes color on hover.

     ![obraz](https://user-images.githubusercontent.com/114284732/195987259-002a9853-5909-4eb4-8a0c-a535ba326f49.png)